+ Are you zoning the ocean?

 + Why should the public care about this?

-The ocean is a valuable resource that provides food, energy, recreation, and other goods and services that we have enjoyed and relied upon for generations.
-In addition, the long-term sustainability of ocean ecosystems and marine wildlife populations are vital to our health and culture.
-As existing and emerging ocean uses expand, we hope this will elicit widespread participation and enthusiasm in the effort to protect and manage these ocean resources through responsible planning and stewardship.
+The ocean is a valuable resource that provides food, energy, recreation opportunities, and other goods and services that we have enjoyed and relied upon for generations.
+As existing and emerging ocean uses expand, we hope to elicit widespread participation in this pilot project to learn about ocean uses and challenges to effectively and responsibly inform our decision-making.

 + Is this a part of the West Coast Regional Planning Body (RPB)?

-This pilot is not a sub-region of the West Coast Regional Planning Body, primarily because it is located solely within state waters.
-However, we have and will continue to work closely with the West Coast Regional Planning Body to ensure that our effort is as comprehensive as possible.
+No, this pilot project is not a sub-region of the West Coast Regional Planning Body, primarily because it is located solely within state waters.
+However, we have and will continue to work closely with the West Coast Regional Planning Body to ensure that our effort is as complementary as possible.

 + What is the relationship between this initiative and the Port of San Diego's Integrated Planning process?